TandurasPub/CasterDamageCalc/README.md

 ### TODO
-* Limb Calculations - unlikely to be shown in the text display, but needed for GUI stuff
+* Limb Calculations - unlikely to be updated for the text display, but needed for GUI stuff
 * Opponent Resistances for GUI Version
+* Limb Calcs added to GUI version
+* (Probably) Add a healing calculator segment for Cleric/Druid
+* (Probably) Add a more info section to display damage breakdowns on multi-hit spells (ex. fireball direct vs. splash vs. burn)
+* (Probably) Add a Perseverance toggle for Cleric opponent (And add in the breakdown)
+* (Maybe) Add a TM Calculator for Warlock
+* (Maybe) Add a debuff calculator for Utility Spell duration (Slow and... ?)
+* (Maybe)
-* Add Spell Generator to create new spells and damage profiles
+* (Maybe) Add Spell Profile Save to add tweaked spells and damage profiles
-* Add Gear Profile Generator to more easily create gearsets for comparisons
+* (Maybe) Add Gear Profile Save Function to more easily create gearsets for comparisons
-* Add Data visualization portions for spells + additional damage breakdowns
+* (Maybe) Add Data visualization portions for spells + additional damage breakdowns

 ### Bugs
 * Channel Calcs are wrong, and I'm not sure what's the cause.
 It looks like channeled spells have 2 extra ticks (with .1s ticks).
 The math lines up, but the calc doesn't have these factored in, and I'm not certain this is correct.
-    * Generically, damage over time / channeled spells that do NOT have channel_interval scaling are off by roughly 5-10% depending on spell cast speed and flat damage amounts.
+    * Generically, this means that damage over time / channeled spells that do NOT have channel_interval scaling are off by roughly 5-10% depending on spell cast speed and flat damage amounts.